aws-samples/aws-hpc-recipes/recipes/pcluster/multi_user/README.md

 ### Access the Cluster

 You can always use the administrator SSH keypair or Amazon Systems Manager to log into cluster.
-The point of this exercise is to demonstrate access using a username and password managed by a directory service.
+However, the point of this exercise is to demonstrate access using a username and password managed by a directory service.

 Try it out with `ssh UserName@HeadNodeIp`.
 You will be prompted for a password - type in the value you provided for `UserPassword`.
 You should see something similar to the text below.